The Fitzwilliam Museum has worked with AccessAble to create an accessibilty guide, available online or as an app.

 Please only use the lift if you have mobility issues or have a pushchair, and only one household or social bubble at a time.

 The Education Suite with seminar room, studio, schools' cloakroom and lunchroom is located on the lower ground floor, close to the Courtyard entrance.

-We have a fleet of wheelchairs available at the Courtyard Entrance for visitors' use.
-Please book your wheelchair ahead when booking your ticket.
+We have wheelchairs available at the Courtyard Entrance for visitors' use.
+Please book your wheelchair with our Box Office.

 Available in many of the galleries, and portable stools are available at the entrances on request.

 To reduce risks for all our visitors, large-print label books have currently been removed from the galleries.
 An online version of the large-label books will be available soon.

 Guide dogs, hearing dogs and dogs for the disabled are welcome at the museum.